Huegoxaga/notes/os/linux.md

   - Each command is run in a new shell
   - Setting the default shell by changing the `SHELL` variable, `SHELL=/bin/bash` on the top of the `MakeFile`
   - Add a `-` before a command to suppress the error
+  - When calling `make` inside makefile, use the special `$(MAKE)` instead, it will pass the make flags
+  - When not under the `target: dependency` lines, command can be entered using `$(shell <command>)` function, this function will render the command output as string at this location when running make
 - Conditions

 ```makefile